-I have reviewed all documentary evidence provided by the landlord and find that the Notice to End Tenancy, dated August 15, 2018, served to the tenants, does not adhere to the provisions of section 52 of the Act.
+I have reviewed all documentary evidence provided by the landlord and find that the Notice to End Tenancy, dated May 06, 2019, which was served to the tenants, does not adhere to the provisions of section 52 of the Act.
 The Notice to End Tenancy does not include the effective date (the day when the tenants must move out of or vacate the site) of the Notice, therefore making the Notice incomplete.
 I find that this omission invalidates the 10 Day Notice as the landlord has not complied with the provisions of section 52 of the Act.
-It is possible to amend an incorrect date on the 10 Day Notice, but the Act does not allow an adjudicator to input a date where none is written.
+It is possible to amend an incorrect date on the 10 Day Notice, but the Act does not allow an adjudicator to input a date where none is provided on the Notice.

 In a participatory hearing it may be possible to amend certain deficiencies with respect to the Notice to End Tenancy or to seek clarification from the parties, however, within the limited scope of the Direct Request process, the Act does not allow an adjudicator to input an effective date of the notice where none is provided on the Notice.
-Therefore, I find that the August 15, 2018 Notice to End Tenancy is not in compliance with the provisions of section 52 of the Act and is set aside and is of no force and effect.
+Therefore, I find that the May 06, 2019 Notice to End Tenancy is not in compliance with the provisions of section 52 of the Act and is set aside and is of no force and effect.

-As the landlord's application for an Order of Possession arises from a Notice to End Tenancy that has been set aside, I dismiss the landlord's application for an Order of Possession, based on the August 15, 2018 Notice to End Tenancy, without leave to reapply.
+As the landlord's application for an Order of Possession arises from a Notice to End Tenancy that has been set aside, I dismiss the landlord's application for an Order of Possession, based on the May 06, 2019 Notice to End Tenancy, without leave to reapply.